 The library is generally open Monday thru Friday, excluding Government holidays, from 8:30 AM to 4:30 PM.
 Notices of other exceptions will be posted at the library entrance.

-If you are a NOAA employee, visit the NOAA Central Library Reference Desk and register as a library patron.
+NOAA employees: Please visit the NOAA Central Library Reference Desk to register as a patron.

-If you are a NOAA contractor, visiting scientist, Sea Grant fellow, etc., please fill out the Contractor Use of NOAA Central Library form, have your COTR or federal supervisor sign it, and bring to the library to be registered as a library patron.
+NOAA affiliates (i.e. visiting scientist, Sea Grant fellow): Please fill out the Contractor Use of NOAA Central Library form, have your COR or federal supervisor sign it, and bring it to the library to be registered as a library patron.
+Note: we will charge items out to you on your first visit to the Library, but the completed form is necessary for subsequent check-outs.

 We are located on the second floor of NOAA Building III on the Silver Spring Metro Center campus:NOAA Central Library